Matt-B/teamcity-build-monitor/README.md

 A simple build monitor for TeamCity, which shows failing builds and those under investigation.

+Designed to be as light as possible so it can be run and displayed in a browser on a Raspberry Pi (specifically a Model B).

 ## Getting started

 Clone the repository and install the dependencies: